 This is our very first shop – The Pantry.
 We have a section full of beautiful fresh fruit, vegetables and so much more to provide opportunities for low-income families to shop on a fill a basket for a certain amount scheme.
 You can fill a basket for just £3 from this particular section.

 The rest of the shop provides affordable food for many.

 To fit in with our zero waste ethos, we will be offering many of the foods that we rescue from landfill!

 Our shop doubles as a hub, where we continue to build and distribute food aid to people in need across the district.

 The shop is currently open Monday to Saturday 10am till 3pm.
-We currently only take cash – but from the 16th will be able to accept card payments!

 This is the next step forward to tackling food poverty across the district and in turn protect our environment.